Rural health: Educational attainment

 Access to education is a social determinant of health, as people with higher degrees of education are more likely to live longer and be healthier.
 Socioeconomic status impacts the likelihood that a child will graduate high school and continue to college.
 Lower educational attainment is associated with lower income and a higher risk of some chronic conditions, such as heart disease, diabetes, and depression.
 People from rural communities are more likely to have a lower socioeconomic status and have lower educational attainment compared to urban residents.
-The percentage of adults who did not graduate high school has decreased from 23.6% to 13.1% in rural areas and from18.8% to 11.4% in urban areas between 1960-2019, demonstrating the improvement in educational attainment over time.
+The percentage of adults who did not graduate high school has decreased from 23.6% to 13.1% in rural areas and from18.8% to 11.4% in urban areas between 1960 and 2019, demonstrating the improvement in educational attainment over time.
 Despite the progress made, disparities still exist, as the percentage of urban residents with a bachelor's degree or higher in 2019 was 34.7% compared to 21% of rural residents.

 The impact of education on health status extends beyond income level, as less education is a risk factor for having low health literacy.
 Health literacy is the ability for a patient to understand health information and how to manage their health by following instructions from their provider.
 While living in rural areas is often associated with lower health literacy, research indicates that health literacy is not determined solely by geography.
 Instead, it is closely related to factors such as education level, income, and age.
 Studies have shown that rural populations typically have lower health literacy than urban populations, and these differences are often more noticeable in developing countries.
 People with low health literacy are less likely to have health screening and seek preventative healthcare services, putting them at risk for having a poorer health status and hospitalization.
 Health education programs in rural areas can be implemented to improve health literacy and health outcomes in these communities.